Contextual onboarding is the unspoken hero in successful onboarding.

 Here are some of the most common challenges when creating contextual onboarding:

-- Missing order of events: Contextual onboarding doesn’t necessarily take users step-by-step in the sequence of actions.
-It’s helpful to add numbers or clear next steps for a sequence of events.
+• Missing order of events: Contextual onboarding doesn’t necessarily take users through a sequence of actions step-by-step.
+It’s helpful to add numbers or clearly indicate the next steps for a sequence of events.

-- Murky data: Understanding user behavior in contextual onboarding can be more difficult.
-But there’s one thing for sure, contextual tips give users information, which reduces frustration and abandonment.
+• Murky data: Understanding user behavior in contextual onboarding can be more difficult.
+But one thing’s for sure: contextual tips give users information, which reduces frustration and abandonment.

 5 practices to help guide users using contextual onboarding